- 36% protein

 - A complete, balanced diet for catfish fingerlings

-Plant protein products, grain products, animal protein products, processed grain by-products, salt, vitamin A acetate, D-activated animal sterol (source of vitamin D3), vitamin E supplement, vitamin B12 supplement, riboflavin supplement, niacin supplement, calcium pantothenate, choline chloride, menadione sodium bisulfite complex (source of vitamin K activity), folic acid, pyridoxine hydrochloride, thiamine mononitrate, sodium selenite, biotin, ascorbic acid, manganese sulfate, zinc sulfate, ferrous sulfate, copper sulfate, ethylenediamine dihydriodide.
+Plant protein products, grain products, animal protein products, processed grain by-products, salt, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, riboflavin supplement, niacin supplement, calcium pantothenate, choline chloride, menadione sodium bisulfite complex (source of vitamin K activity), folic acid, pyridoxine hydrochloride, thiamine mononitrate, sodium selenite, biotin, ascorbic acid, manganese sulfate, zinc sulfate, ferrous sulfate, copper sulfate, ethylenediamine dihydroiodide.

 The amount of feed utilized by the fish depends primarily on water temperature and the size of the fish.
 However, the rate should not exceed 25 pounds per surface acre of water regardless of the number and weight of the fish.
 Fish grow best when the water temperature is above 70 degrees F. Typically, the amount of feed taken by the fish will vary directly with the temperature.
 Use the table below as a guide for feeding channel catfish from fingerlings to market or harvest size.
 Fish should not be fed more than they will eat in a 24-hour period.

 |WATER TEMPERATURE||AMOUNT OF FEED|

 |Above 70 degrees F||3% of estimated total weight of fish|

 |60 to 70 degrees F||2% of estimated total weight of fish|

 |45 to 60 degrees F||1% of estimated total weight of fish|

 *A small amount of feed may be necessary if low temperature is prolonged.
 In cold weather, growth will be slow or nonexistent.
 During extended low water temperatures in the winter, a certain amount of feed is necessary to maintain weight.